-Table 1.4 presents the results for the Tobit estimation in respect of care of persons.
+Table 2 presents the results for the Tobit estimation in respect of care of persons.
 In this case, having a young child in the household is the strongest factor across all countries except Nicaragua.
 The association with children might have been muted in Nicaragua because the presence of children up to age 18 was used, while a younger cut-off point was used in most other countries.
 Again, being male again tends to result in less care work being done.
 The pattern in respect of age is similar to that for unpaid care work.
-However, age is not significant for Nicaragua, neither age nor age squared is significant for Japan, and the coefficients for age squared are very close to zero for some of the other countries.
-The Nicaraguan and Japanese exceptionalism here is probably explained by the fact that a separate factor, being a child (aged 6-17 years), was also included in the estimation for Nicaragua, while a separate factor for being old was included for Japan.
+However, age is not significant for Nicaragua, and the coefficients for age squared are very close to zero for some of the other countries.
+The Nicaraguan exceptionalism here is probably explained by the fact that a separate factor, being a child (aged 6-17 years), was also included in the estimation.

 Being married tends to increase the amount of care of persons, even in South Africa, where this factor was not significant for unpaid care work.
 The pattern in respect of education still varies, with less care of persons being done by the more educated in India and Tanzania, but more in the Republic of Korea and South Africa.
-In Japan, those with lower and higher levels of education do more care of persons than those with middle level.
 Tanzania is again an exception in terms of employment, with more person care being done in Tanzania by those who are employed but less in other countries.

-Where household income is found to be influential, those who are poor tend to undertake more care of persons in Tanzania, but less in India.
-This factor is, however, not found to be significant in Argentina, Japan or South Africa.
+Where household income is found to be influential, those who are poor tend to undertake more care of persons in two countries (Argentina and Tanzania), but less in the third (India).
+This factor is, however, not found to be significant in South Africa.
 And personal income is not found to be significant in Argentina, despite being significant for unpaid care work.
 Race (in South Africa), caste (in India) and rural residence (in Tanzania) are no longer significant, but living in rural areas tends to result in a decrease in care of persons in India and Nicaragua.
+Household size tends to increase the amount of care of persons carried out in India, but the coefficient is very small.
+Being head of household or spouse continues to be significant in Argentina, as do some forms of household and family structure in Argentina and Tanzania.

 While the Tobit estimations provide some support for the hypothesis that, within countries, the amount of unpaid care work decreases with income and status, they do not provide clear support for the hypothesis that the amount of person care also decreases with income or status.

+Republic South

-Argentina India Japan Korea Nicaragua S Africa Tanzania
+Argentina India Nicaragua of Korea Africa Tanzania

-Male - - - - - - -
+Male - - - - - -

-Employed ns - - - +
+Employed - - - +

-Total personal income

-Age + + ns + ns + +
+Age + + ns + + +

-Age squared - - ns - - - -
+Age squared - - - -

-Childed + + + + + + +
+(Young) child in household + + + + + +

-Education ns - Y + + -
+Education - + + -

-Married + + + + + +
+Married + + + + +

-HHInc ns + Y ns ns -
+Household income - + ns ns -

+Personal income ns

-Caste/race Ns Ν
+Caste/race ns ns

-Rural - - ns
+Rural - ns

+Household structure Y ns

+Family structure Y

+Household size +

+Head of household +

+Spouse +